pid-j/AquarityOS/README.md

 - **fetchdist** - A basic ripoff of neofetch with less features.
 - **sudo** - Execute something with high-level privileges (currently unneccesary because package managers don't exist)

-There is also no file system.
-While there is a variable in the main file that controls the current working directory shown in the `user@pc folder$` command line interface, it does nothing.
-All it does is make it seem like a file system actually exists.
+Update v1.0 has introduced a file-system, located in `init/fs`.

 ## When will I make an update?

 Depends on how tired or lazy I feel.

+# Setup

-# Run Steps
+## Run Steps

 Install Python >=3.1 (add to PATH), then download the archive, extract it, then: